View All Class Specifications

 • Ability to assist lower level personnel with training of new technologies;

-• Ability to establish and maintain effective working relationships with internal and external customers;
+• Ability to establish and maintain effective working relationships with employees, other agencies, departments, and the public;

 • Ability to understand, follow, and to provide specific instructions, priorities, policies, and procedures;

-• Ability to identify, troubleshoot, manage, and resolve complex problems;
+• Ability to identify, troubleshoot, manage, and resolve complex matters;

 • Ability to understand impacts of technical changes on existing processes;